QMeqGR/qm-maxima/README.md

 can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz for arbitrary spin, e.g.
 ‘s={1/2, 1, 3/2, ...}’.
 One can create ket vectors with arbitrary but
 finite dimension and perform standard computations.
+Angular momentum representation of kets is available as well.

    With this package it is also possible to create tensor product states for multiparticle systems and to perform calculations on those systems.